-Students are required to secure professional liability insurance coverage that meets current state requirements.
-Documentation of this coverage will be required immediately prior to any course that contains a clinical component and be uploaded to the DHCON's current document tracking service.
-CNL, NE and NMEL students are required to provide proof of RN Malpractice Insurance prior to their first clinical course and maintain this insurance throughout all clinical courses.
-Nurse Practitioner students are required to provide proof of NP Student Malpractice Insurance prior to their first clinical course and maintain NP Student Malpractice Insurance throughout all clinical courses.
+Students are required to secure and maintain professional liability insurance coverage that meets current state requirements throughout their program of study.
+Documentation of this coverage will be required immediately prior to any course that contains a clinical/field component and should be uploaded to the DHCON's Health Account.